Brainlabs-Digital/polly/README.md

 # Introduction

-polly is a library to help you parse and check rel-alternate-hreflang directives on a page.
+polly is a library to help you parse and check rel-alternate-hreflang annotations on a page.

 Using polly you can fetch a page and quickly access information about how many rel-alternate-hreflang entries are on a page, and which countries and languages they cover: